 The McGill University Rugby Football Club (MURFC) (Est. 1872), in its storied 150-year history, has always placed great importance on how its members conduct themselves on campus and in the community.
 This is a part of the team’s culture and heritage that is constantly drilled into the players by the MURFC coaching staff.

 The first Hanaway Award was handed out to great anticipation at the end of last season in December 2021 when all the usual rugby awards were conferred.
 Owen Cumming, the MURFC Co-President and starting scrum-half of the varsity team, was named as the new award’s inaugural recipient.

 Neville Poy, MDCM, a celebrated Toronto surgeon, Order of Canada recipient, and classmate of the award’s namesake, commented: “I was so delighted to learn that this honour was being bestowed on Joe by the McGill Redbirds Rugby Team.
 I have known Joe for over 65 years, and I have no doubt that the team has chosen the perfect ambassador and exemplar for this new award.
-The life and career of Dr. Hanaway are living embodiments of the qualities of gentlemanliness, integrity, and good character.
-And it is because of these exemplary qualities defining Joe’s personage, that my respect and admiration for him as a very special friend, remain steadfast.”
+The life and career of Dr. Hanaway are living embodiments of the qualities of gentlemanliness, integrity, and good character.”

 The long-term plan is to convert the award into a fully-endowed Athletic Financial Award within a few years, with the recipient receiving a cash prize in addition to the distinction of being officially recognized as a quintessential “rugby gentleman”.